-Peggy Tartaro is executive editor of Women & Guns magazine.
+Peggy Tartaro is Executive Editor of Women & Guns magazine and Managing Editor of The Gun Mag.com.
 In 1979 she began working at Gun Week, and held positions in circulation and advertising through 1989.
 In 1989, with the acquisition of Women & Guns by the Second Amendment Foundation, she became associate editor of that title, and helped guide it to its newsstand debut in 1991.
 She became Executive Editor in 1993.

 In addition to her duties as editor of the magazine, she has become a well-known spokesperson for the gun rights cause, appearing on numerous international, national and local television and radio programs to discuss the firearms civil rights issue.
 She has also dealt extensively with the print media, through interviews with such titles as Ladies Home Journal, Mademoiselle, Glamour and the New York Times Magazine.
 She is also a frequent talk radio guest on stations around the country.